Marcelo d'Amorim

 Shipwright: Technique to repair broken Dockerfiles.
 Shipwright clusters broken files (based on static and dynamic data) and searches for solutions to corresponding problems on the web.
 [ICSE'21 paper, tool] Shipwright

-PASTE: A lightweight technique to automate parallelization of test execution while minimizing flakiness observation.
+PASTE: A lightweight technique to automate parallelization of test execution while minimizing flakiness.
 [ICSM'21 paper, tool] PASTE

 Shaker: A technique to detect flaky tests by introducing noise in the execution environment.
 [ICSM'20 paper, tool] Shaker